Deep dive

 The three anchors

-- Bernal — a small town under the Peña de Bernal, one of the largest freestanding rock formations in the world.
-Base here for the views and the gorditas de migajas.
-You can hike partway up the rock in an hour or two.
+• Bernal — a small pueblo mágico under the Peña de Bernal, one of the largest freestanding rock monoliths in the world at roughly 350 meters.
+Base here for the views and the local gorditas de migajas.
+You can hike the marked trail partway up in an hour or two to a chapel; the technical top is for climbers with gear.
+See Bernal for the town itself.

-- Tequisquiapan — the tidy pueblo mágico with a good main square, cheese-and-wine shops, and easy vineyard access.
-This is where most of the wine-and-cheese route runs.
+• Tequisquiapan — the tidy pueblo mágico with a good main square, cheese-and-wine shops, and the easiest vineyard access.
+Most of the Ruta del Vino y el Queso (the wine-and-cheese route) runs out of here.
+It’s also the historic home of the region’s big harvest fair.
+More at Tequisquiapan.

 The vineyards worth booking